Convergence Analysis of the Upwind Difference Methods for Hamilton-Jacobi-Bellman Equations: Introduction

 \section{Introduction}

-The goal of optimal control problems is to find a control input function that minimizes a predesigned cost function for a given control target.
-Such problems arise in various fields of engineering~\cite{kirk2004optimal}.
-The solution to an optimal control problem is characterized by the \emph{Hamilton-Jacobi-Bellman (HJB) equation}.
-This is a first-order nonlinear equation in which an optimization problem is solved at each time.
-Except in limited cases, the HJB equation has no closed-form solutions.
-Hence, various numerical schemes have been proposed, such as finite difference methods~\cite{Wang2000upwind, Bokanowski2010Convergence, Sun2015Convergence,Fleming2006Controlled}, finite element methods~\cite{Jensen2013Convergencea}, and semi-Lagrange methods~\cite{Falcone1994Approximation,Falcone2002SemiLagrangian,Falcone2013SemiLagrangian}.
-These studies also investigate the mathematical properties of the schemes, such as their stability and convergence properties.
-Among these schemes, the finite difference method is easy to implement and the most fundamental.
-Therefore, we focus on the upwind finite difference method, which has the advantage of stability compared to other finite difference methods.
+Optimal control problems seek a control input that minimizes a cost functional along the trajectory of a dynamical system~\cite{KirkOptimal2004}.
+Their solutions are characterized by the \emph{Hamilton--Jacobi--Bellman (HJB) equation}, a first-order nonlinear partial differential equation (PDE) involving a pointwise optimization problem.
+The minimizer of this optimization corresponds to the optimal control input, while the solution of the HJB equation represents the associated value function.
+Various numerical schemes have been proposed, such as finite difference methods~\cite{Osher1991HighOrder,Wang2000upwind,Briggs2002FiniteDifference,Fleming2006Controlled,Shu2007High,Bokanowski2010Convergence,Sun2015Convergence}, finite element methods~\cite{Milner1996Mixed,Hu1999Discontinuous,Cheng2007discontinuous,Li2010Central,Jensen2013Convergencea}, and semi-Lagrange methods~\cite{FalconeApproximation1999,Falcone2002SemiLagrangian,Bokanowski2013Adaptive,Falcone2013SemiLagrangian}.
+These studies also investigate the mathematical properties, such as their stability and convergence properties.
+As a general result, \cite{Crandall1984Two,Barles1991Convergence} showed that numerical solutions converge to the viscosity solution of the PDE for difference schemes satisfying monotonicity and consistency with the convergence rate of $O(\sqrt{\Delta t})$, where $\Delta t$ is the time discretization width.
+For individual schemes, their properties have also been studied; for example, \cite{Wang2000upwind} established the stability of the upwind difference scheme, and \cite{Sun2015Convergence} proved its convergence to the viscosity solution.
+These specific studies are motivated by the practical difficulty of verifying monotonicity and consistency conditions for specific problems.